ARMmbed/cordio-ble-x-nucleo-idb0xa1/README.md

+# Deprecation notice.

+This repository should be used with mbed-os 5 applications.
+It is not compatible or mandatory for mbed-os 6 which embeds this Bluetooth controller code.

 # Cordio BLE-X-NUCLEO-IDB0XA1

 BLE_API wrapper Library for X-NUCLEO-IDB05A1 BlueNRG (Bluetooth Low Energy) Expansion Board.
 It uses ARM Cordio stack instead of the ST BlueNRG stack.